 - Trauma, not limited to the impact of crime or accident and natural disasters

 - Health grounds, including physical illness and psychological issues

-Students are required to submit a personal statement with their application but do not need supporting documentation for this semester.
+You will require some supporting documentation.
+You can upload these documents when you are submitting your application, or within 3 business days of submitting your application.
 Once your application is processed, you will receive an email to your student email account with the outcome of your application.
-You can log into the adverse circumstances system in myUON.
+You can log into the adverse circumstances system in myUNI.

 You don’t have to suffer in silence.
 Sometimes just telling someone can be a massive burden off your shoulder.

 “When things are tough it can be tempting to bury yourself in a bucket of ice cream or do the doona dive and hide from the world, however when you emerge from this cocoon the problem is likely to still remain,” says Dr Kerr.

 She recommends staying actively engaged with the University, and attending events designed to help you stay on track, such as Stress Less activities.